Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Conclusion

 \section{Conclusion}

-This paper proposed empirical methods to estimate the optimal DTR over a pre-specified class of feasible DTRs based on the empirical welfare maximization approach.
-We proposed two estimation methods, the Backward DEWM method and the Simultaneous DEWM method, which estimate the optimal DTR through backward induction and simultaneous maximization, respectively.
-The former is computationally efficient, but it can consistently estimate the optimal DTR only when the class of feasible DTRs contains the first-best treatment rule at all stages except for the first stage.
-In contrast, the Simultaneous DEWM can consistently estimate the optimal DTR without such a condition, though it is computationally less efficient.
-These methods can accommodate exogenous constraints on the class of feasible DTRs and, furthermore, can specify different types of dynamic treatment choice problems.
-The upper and lower bounds on the worst-case average welfare-regrets for the two methods are derived.
-The main result of the paper is that each method can achieve the optimal convergence rate of $n^{-1/2}$ toward zero in the experimental data setting.
-In the observational data setting, the convergence rates depend on that of the estimated propensity scores.
-We also modified the Simultaneous DEWM to accommodate intertemporal budget/capacity constraints, and derived the $n^{-1/2}$-upper bounds on the worst-case welfare-regret and the excess implementation cost of the estimated DTR over the actual budget that hold with high probability.
-The proposed estimation methods with the linear eligibility policy class can be formulated as MILPs (see Appendix \ref{appendix:computation}).
+This study proposes empirical methods to estimate the optimal DTR over a pre-specified class of feasible DTRs based on the EWM approach.
+We proposed two estimation methods, the backward DEWM and simultaneous DEWM methods, which estimate the optimal DTR through backward induction and simultaneous maximization, respectively.
+The former is computationally efficient, but it may not consistently estimate the optimal DTR when the class of feasible DTRs does not include the first-best rule at all stages except for the first stage.
+Conversely, the latter method can consistently estimate the optimal DTR irrespective of the feasibility of the first-best rule, though it is computationally less efficient.
+These methods can accommodate exogenous constraints on the class of DTRs and specify different types of dynamic treatment choice problems.
+We show that each method can achieve the optimal $n^{-1/2}$ rate of convergence of the regret in the experimental data setting.
+We also modified the simultaneous DEWM to accommodate intertemporal budget/capacity constraints.